flashlin/Samples/markdown/AI-Sprint2.md

 * Manual collection: create a QA website to collect user input data.

 * Computer collection: find a larger model.
-Read unstructured/structured documents and generate QA based on the model's understanding.
+Read reviewed documents and generate QA based on the model's understanding.

 ---
 # What have I done?
-* Unorganized documents:
+* meaningless documents:
-Re-review the Unorganized data and try to manually remove garbage data.
+Re-review the meaningless data and try to manually remove garbage data.

-* Use a `MORE-LARGE` model understanding to read the slightly cleaned data.
+* Use a `MORE-LARGE` open free model understanding to read the slightly cleaned data.
 Generate QA data.

 * Build a training model program
+* Train 7B Model: 3300 data: 0.5hr
+* Help team members

 ---
 # What difficulties did I encounter?

-* Once offline, Windows 11 seems to pause operations.
-* Unorganized documents -> clean documents
+* meaningless documents -> clean documents
-* Collecing domain data -> generate QA data
+* Collecing domain data ->
+  - reviewd and clearly summarized documents source?
+  - generate QA data requires manual review
 * Training fine-tuning model
   - Training takes a long time, which is not acceptable to most people?
 13B: 500 data -> 2hr, 100K Data for 400hr(16.7day)
   - During training, development and testing cannot be performed.